-Giving little gifts, souvenirs and gift bags to event goers is one of the fun parts of event planning for sure!
+Giving swag or little gifts to event-goers is one of the fun parts of event planning.
 But finding something with local flair can go wrong when you choose something that isn’t relevant or useful.
 Those types of gifts are unfortunately a waste of time – you don’t want it going in the bin back in their hotel room!

-One of the best ways of adding local flavor to an event comes with supporting attendees for the entire period of their stay, not just for the hours or days of your event.
-When event goers are traveling to attend your event, it’s likely they’ll be staying for some time either side of the event.
+One of the best ways of adding local flavor to an event comes by supporting attendees for the entire period of their stay, not just for the hours or days of your event.
+When event-goers are traveling to attend your event, it’s likely they’ll be staying for some time on either side of the event.
 As we mentioned earlier, they could even be turning it into a vacation with loved ones.
 In this case, you might want to do some of the hard work for them, providing them with resources for planning their destination leisure time.
 Try these ideas:

 You might be wondering if it’s possible to create a memorable event with local flair if you’ve never been to the destination before.
 Yes!
 You can still plan a powerful event without having any personal experience with the city.
 Here are a few ideas to get you started:

 - Read personal travel blogs to gain real insights.
 It’s one thing to read what tourism websites have published, but it’s quite another to find out about the gems that well-traveled people have discovered off-the-beaten-path.